Turbo Connection: Reasoning as Information Flow from Higher to Lower Layers: Experiments

 In this section, we evaluate the effect of different group sizes $g$ on both model performance and computational efficiency.
 Furthermore, we find that the choice of group size dictates the optimal setting for the connection multiplier ($\alpha$).
 We conduct our analysis using the Llama 3.2 1B model across all three datasets.

-To ensure consistent experimental setup, we remove a small number of overly long examples from GSM8K so that all experiments can be run with identical settings.
+To ensure consistent experimental setup, we remove a small number of overly long examples (ones exceeding 168 tokens using Llama 3.2 1B tokenizer) from GSM8K so that all experiments can be run with identical settings.
+Based on this threshold, only 44 examples were removed from the original dataset of 384,620.
 Each measurement is performed on a single 80G A100 GPU.